LeetLLM

 Memory records may be stale, incorrectly extracted, or derived from untrusted user text.
 The write path needs a schema and source record; the read path needs tenant filtering, supersession handling, and retrieval limits.
 A separate policy or system-of-record lookup decides whether an action is allowed.

-This example resolves a preference only from current, directly sourced facts.
+This example resolves a verification command only from current, directly sourced facts.
 Inferred memories remain useful as review hints, not profile updates.

 Output

-Preference still does not authorize payment.
+A verification command still doesn't authorize deployment.
 The executor must read an approval record and use an idempotency key before creating an external effect.

 Output

-1proposal only: approval missing 2eligible for guarded execution
+1proposal only: deploy approval missing 2eligible for guarded execution

 Pattern 3: MemGPT and hierarchical memory management

-MemGPT [11] adopts the operating system concept of virtual memory.
+MemGPT [11]Reference 11MemGPT: Towards LLMs as Operating Systemshttps://arxiv.org/abs/2310.08560 adopts the operating system concept of virtual memory.
 The paper splits prompt tokens into pinned system instructions, a writable working context, and a first-in, first-out (FIFO) queue of recent messages.
 Outside the window, it distinguishes recall storage (full event history) from archival storage (facts, documents, and other searchable long-term data):

 The key innovation is that the model can request when to page information between in-context memory and external stores.
 It uses function calls (tools) to request memory changes, while the host still decides whether a write is scoped, sourced, and permitted.
 Memory management becomes an agentic capability without turning the model into its own access-control system.